jack0lantern/kadoatery-helper/README.md

 1. Install the Tampermonkey extension or addon
 2. [Click here.](https://greasyfork.org/en/scripts/423914-kad-helper) Install the script.
 Keep in mind there may be updates available!

+If you're feeling iffy about feed highlighting, you can get a version of the script that only has timekeeping capabilities. [https://greasyfork.org/en/scripts/423920-kad-timekeeper](https://greasyfork.org/en/scripts/423920-kad-timekeeper)

 # Contribute
 I'm not sure I'll have time to implement all the above future features.
 I have opened up each corresponding issue.
 If you want to develop them, just assign the issue to yourself and raise a pull request ^^